 AAAA –Quad-A (“Quads”)

-This quality also ranges from the regular AAAA to high-premium quality AAAA++.
+This quality also ranges from regular AAAA to high-premium quality AAAA++.
 It is the best quality of its kind, ranking highest in all traits with a pungent odor, a sharp flavor, and a smooth, clean-smelling burn smoke.

 - The top-shelf flowers are characterized by their geometrical buds and their sticky or spongy feel.

-- The bottom-shelf flowers are the lowest grade quality having a brownish or off-color appearance, are very dry to the touch, and have an earthy odor due to poor environmental conditions, which cause the oxidation of THC to CBN (cannabinol).
+- The bottom-shelf flowers are of the lowest grade quality having a brownish or off-color appearance, are very dry to the touch, and have an earthy odor due to poor environmental conditions, which cause the oxidation of THC to CBN (cannabinol).